-Since 1967 the Warwick History Department, joined later by the Warwick Art History Department, has sent a group of third-year undergraduates to Venice every autumn term.
-Warwick has its base in a palazzo near the Grand Canal.
-Apart from teaching rooms, we also have our own library.
+Since 1967 the Warwick History Department (joined later by the Warwick Art History Department) has sent a group of third-year undergraduates to Venice every autumn term.

 All students rent flats during their time in Venice, and our Venetian administrator, Chiara Croff, helps to arrange the accommodation (please note that this is not University accommodation, Chiara will put you in touch with private landlords).
 The cost of living is comparable to that in Leamington.
 The University guarantees accommodation on campus for third-year students on their return so they don't have to worry about renting a flat in England during the autumn term.